 Response

 The response is actually a support\Response object.
-To facilitate the creation of this object, webman provides some helper functions.
+To facilitate the creation of this object, Webman provides some helper functions.

-Return any response
+Return an arbitrary response

 Example